Brand

 Lockup — formal

 The horizontal lockup.
 Sits beneath the wordmark in footers, sign-offs, and formal collateral.
-Always Oswald bold uppercase with a turquoise ampersand.
+Always Rift Bold uppercase with a turquoise ampersand (Oswald 700 if Rift unavailable).

 Character line — editorial